 This ETF has heaviest allocation in the Industrials sector--about 100% of the portfolio.

-Looking at individual holdings, Boeing Co/the (BA) accounts for about 7.33% of total assets, followed by 3m Co (MMM) and Union Pacific Corp (UNP).
+Looking at individual holdings, Boeing Co/the (BA) accounts for about 6.65% of total assets, followed by Union Pacific Corp (UNP) and Honeywell International Inc (HON).

 Performance and Risk

-Fidelity MSCI Industrials Index ETF carries a Zacks ETF Rank of 3 (Hold), which is based on expected asset class return, expense ratio, and momentum, among other factors.
-Thus, FIDU is a good option for those seeking exposure to the Industrials ETFs area of the market.
-Investors might also want to consider some other ETF options in the space.
+Fidelity MSCI Industrials Index ETF holds a Zacks ETF Rank of 2 (Buy), which is based on expected asset class return, expense ratio, and momentum, among other factors.
+Because of this, FIDU is an excellent option for investors seeking exposure to the Industrials ETFs segment of the market.
+There are other additional ETFs in the space that investors could consider as well.

 To learn more about this product and other ETFs, screen for products that match your investment objectives and read articles on latest developments in the ETF investing universe, please visit Zacks ETF Center .

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
-Click to get this free report FID-INDUSTL (FIDU): ETF Research Reports Union Pacific Corporation (UNP): Free Stock Analysis Report The Boeing Company (BA): Free Stock Analysis Report 3M Company (MMM): Free Stock Analysis Report SPDR-INDU SELS (XLI): ETF Research Reports VIPERS-INDUS (VIS): ETF Research Reports To read this article on Zacks.com click here.
+Click to get this free report Fidelity MSCI Industrials Index ETF (FIDU): ETF Research Reports Union Pacific Corporation (UNP): Free Stock Analysis Report The Boeing Company (BA): Free Stock Analysis Report Honeywell International Inc. (HON): Free Stock Analysis Report Industrial Select Sector SPDR Fund (XLI): ETF Research Reports Vanguard Industrials ETF (VIS): ETF Research Reports To read this article on Zacks.com click here.
 Zacks Investment Research